-The Competition Board (the Board) can initiate an inspection about an undertaking or an association of undertakings upon complaint or ex officio.
+The Competition Board (the Board) can initiate an inspection into an undertaking or an association of undertakings upon complaint or ex officio.
 Cartel matters are primarily adjudicated by the Board.
-Enforcement is supplemented with private lawsuits as well.
+Enforcement is also supplemented with private lawsuits.
 Private suits against cartel members are tried before regular courts.
-Owing to a treble damages clause allowing litigants to obtain three times their loss as compensation, private antitrust litigations have increasingly made their presence felt in the cartel enforcement arena.
+Owing to a treble damages clause allowing litigants to obtain three times their loss as compensation, private antitrust litigation increasingly makes its presence felt in the cartel enforcement arena.
 Most courts wait for the decision of the Board and build their own rulings on that decision.